pycket/pycket/README.md

 #### If Racket is installed in a single directory (non-Unix-style) :

-Then all the `NEW` Pycket needs is a `PLTHOME` environment variable to point to the surrounding directory.
-For example it will assume the `collects` directory is at:
+Then all environment variables need to point to this directory.
+For example,

-> $PLTHOME/racket/collects
+> PLTCOLLECTS=<dirpath>/racket/collects

 #### If Racket is installed in Unix-style :